 Poop withholding can be a battle between children and parents that is tough to find answers to.
-For some, potty training, in general, is one of the toughest battles of child rearing.
-And if you managed to convince your child to pee on the potty with any sort of consistency, sometimes your toddler just won’t poop on the potty.
+For some, potty training, in general, is one of the toughest battles of child-rearing.
+Even if you manage to convince your child to pee on the potty with any sort of consistency, sometimes your toddler just won’t poop on the potty.
 Even worse, your child starts resisting the act of pooping altogether.
 This is known as poop withholding.
 If you’ve ever dealt with times when a toddler won’t poop you know how stressful it can be.

 What is “poop withholding”?